KirillKryukov/naf/Compress.md

   * Protein: 'A' to 'Z' and 'a' to 'z', '\*' (stop codon), '-' (gap).
   * Text: Characters with codes 33..126 and 128..254 (printable non-space ASCII and extended ASCII).

-For DNA/RNA input, if '--no-mask' is specified, all lower case characters are stored in upper case.
+For DNA/RNA input, if `--no-mask` is specified, all lower case characters are stored in upper case.
-For protein or text sequences '--no-mask' is not supported.
+(For protein or text sequences `--no-mask` is not supported).

-Note that text sequences can include '>' character.
+Note that text sequences can include the '>' character.
 However, in FASTA-formatted input any such character occurring at the line start are interpreted as starting the header of the next sequence.
 So, if you use FASTA-formatted text sequences, you have to either not use '>' as part of the sequence, or make sure that such characters are not placed at the beginning of a line where they can be mistaken for start of the next sequence.

 In case of FASTQ input there is no such ambiguity, because `ennaf` only supports single line FASTQ sequences.
+A '+' character can occur anywhere, including the beginning of such sequence (relevant only for _text_ sequences in FASTQ format).

 ## What happens to unsupported characters?